rbk/clicktracker/ReadMe.md

 Windows app that simply counts your clicks.

-Just if you were wondering how many time you click the mouse in a single day.
+Just if you were wondering how many times you click the mouse in a single day.